dariovas/Master/Labo04/001_SimpleWebAppDeployment.md

    `appengine-web.xml` in `webapp/WEB-INF`.
 What information does it contain?

    ```
-   //TODO
-   It's the configuration for the google app engine.
+   It's the configuration file for the google app engine.
 We can find the java version.
    ```

 9. Edit the Google App Engine configuration file as follows: